takshdhondiyal/Credit-Card-Analysis/README.md

 # Credit-Card-Analysis

+Analysis of a dataset provided by a Credit_card company

 **Objective**
 To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.